hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 “I found the exact choke point where the web has been guessing for 30 years, and I pinned it.”

-The Invention: I created the five-pillar HESS stack to provide the minimal mechanism required to do what I assumed was already being handled by the infrastructure.
+The Invention: I created the five-pillar HESS stack and a root deciptor via /.well-known/ (Stack)` endpoint. to provide the minimal mechanism required to do what I assumed was already being handled by the infrastructure.

 I just bought the “Meaning” via DNS and told the algorithm to read the file via a `/.well-known/` endpoint.